-Most realtors allow for a 7-15 day inspection period in a contract where the buyer can have his own inspectors come in to your home and have it checked out for any and all sorts of problems.
+Most contracts allow for a 7-15 day inspection period.
+In this time the buyer can have his own inspectors come in to the home and have it checked out for any and all sorts of issues.
 It’s in your best interest to address any issues the home may have before the inspection period occurs.
 This is where most deals fall apart.

 Defective plumbing can manifest itself in two different ways: leaking, and clogging.
 A visual inspection can show if plumbing is leaking but, and an inspector will check water pressure by turning on all faucets in the bathroom and then flushing the toilet.
 If you hear running water, it indicates that the pipes are not the right size.
 If rust appears in the water when you turn the faucet on, this is a good indication that the pipes are failing which can result in severe water quality problems.

 There are certain manufacturers of electric panel which were used frequently in the Fort Lauderdale, Oakland Park and Wilton Manors area in the late 1950’s which are uninsurable, inadequate and require replacement before selling your home.
 Check with your realtor to make certain that yours is not one of these.
 If it is, remedy the problem by addressing it before a potential buyer finds out during an inspection.

 There is no reason for insufficient insulation.
 FPL offers a rebate program to help homeowners in the Fort Lauderdale area to bring their home up to the proper R value.
 Poor insulation is not going to kill a real estate deal, but it certain is an excuse for a buyer to offer you less than asking price.
 Why give them the opportunity?